bezokurepo/models/README.md

 # deprecation
 Regular maintenace and updating will be in operation.
 Deprecation rules are work in progress, keep in touch if you are forking any models
 # feedback
-If you need help training a model (NER, Q&A, Sentiment Analysis, Search etc), deploying with an openVINO runner or other support, email ian.gilmour@bezoku.ai
+If you need help training our POS tagged bi-LSTM foundation models for specific tasks (for example, NER, Q&A, Sentiment Analysis, Search, long document training, etc), deploying with an openVINO runner on cloud/desktop/android device/USB or other support, email ian.gilmour@bezoku.ai
 # training data
 You can find the original conllu files here - https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo.
 See the general license.txt and license.txt for each model, which may vary depending on separate licensing / attribution for each corpus.